legendu-net/docker-r-base/readme.md

 - `DOCKER_GROUP_ID`: The group of the user to be created.
     By default, it's the group ID of the current user on the host.

-The root directory of JupyterLab/Jupyter notebooks is `/workdir` in the container.
+The recommended working directory in the Docker container is `/workdir`.
 You can mount directory on the host to it as you wish.

 The following command starts a container